osrf/gazebo_tutorials/drcsim_install/tutorial.md

 1. Install DRCSim >= 4.2

-1. Copy BDI's `libAtlasSimInterface.so.3.0.0` file over the library provided by DRCSim.
+1. Copy BDI's `libAtlasSimInterface.so.3.0.0` file into the DRCSim install space, replacing the library provided by DRCSim.
 BDI provides the `libAtlasSimInterface.so.3.0.0` to DRC competitors.
 If you are a DRC competitor with an Atlas robot, please contact BDI to acquire `libAtlasSimInterface.so.3.0.0`.

     a.
 Source your ROS setup file.
 For example, if you are using ROS Indigo: